 Throughout the animal’s stay with us, we continue to monitor the animal medically and behaviorally.
-As needs arise, the animal may receive additional medical treatment or work with our training team through basic training or enrollment in our Behavior Center.
+As needs arise, the animal may receive additional medical treatment or work with our training team through basic or more advanced training needs.

 A “Humane Society” generally refers to an organization that engages in on-site sheltering of animals.

 Because San Diego Humane Society’s mission, programs and services include animal cruelty investigations, sheltering, adoptions, education and more, both terms describe our organization.

 San Diego Humane Society provides animal services for the cities of Carlsbad, Del Mar, Encinitas, Escondido, Imperial Beach, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista.
 The County of San Diego Department of Animal Services provides animal services to the unincorporated areas of San Diego County.

 A little-known fact: we often have several Hidden Gems, pets available for adoption but not in public view.